hamptonpieryc/website/content/docs/club-rules.md

 been attributed to or was occasioned by the neglect, default or negligence of any of them, the Officers, Committee or servants of the Club._"

-**14.2** Members shall communicate to the Secretary any change of their addresses or in the names or particulars of yachts.
-Any notice posted to them under the last given address shall be considered to have been duly delivered.
+**14.2** Members shall communicate to the Membership Secretary any change of their contact details or in the names or particulars of yachts.
+Any notice sent to the last given email or postal address is considered to have been duly delivered.

 **14.3** Membership of the Club and acceptance of these rules by the member will be deemed to constitute consent to the holding of relevant personal data for the purposes of the Data Protection Acts.

-## 15. BYE-LAWS:
+## 15. BYELAWS:

-**15.1** Bye-Laws necessary for the management and good order of the Club, not inconsistent to the Rules may, from time to time, be made by the GMC.
-Any infringement of the Bye-laws shall be equivalent to an infringement of the Rules.
+**15.1** Byelaws necessary for the management and good order of the Club, not inconsistent to the Rules may, from time to time, be made by the GMC.
+Any infringement of the Byelaws shall be equivalent to an infringement of the Rules.

-**15.2** New Bye-laws made by the GMC shall be read at the next General Meeting of the Club and formally approved.
-No Bye-laws rejected by the Club in General Meeting shall be re-introduced by the GMC without subsequent reference to the Club in General Meeting.
+**15.2** New Byelaws made by the GMC shall be read at the next General Meeting of the Club and formally approved.
+No Byelaws rejected by the Club in General Meeting shall be re-introduced by the GMC without subsequent reference to the Club in General Meeting.

 ## 16. VISITORS: